QuantEcon/BasisMatrices.jl/README.md

 type Interpoland{T<:FloatingPoint,N,BST<:ABSR}
     basis::Basis{N}
     coefs::Vector{T}
-    bstruct::BasisStructure{BST}
+    bstruct::BasisMatrix{BST}
 end
 ```

 This type doesn't do a whole lot.
 It's main purpose is to keep track of the coefficient vector and the `Basis` so the user doesn't have to carry both of them around.
-It also holds a `BasisStructure` for the evaluation of the basis matrices at the interpolation nodes.
-This means that if the coefficient vector needs to be updated, this `BasisStructure` will not be re-computed.
+It also holds a `BasisMatrix` for the evaluation of the basis matrices at the interpolation nodes.
+This means that if the coefficient vector needs to be updated, this `BasisMatrix` will not be re-computed.